Canon M200 vs SX740

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX740 has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the SX740 can take 265 images on a single charge of its NB-13L power pack.
-The power pack in the M200 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The power pack in the SX740 can be charged via the USB port, which can be very convenient when travelling.